 (A) Time to File.
 Any party may file a response to a motion; Rule 27(a)(2) governs its contents.
 The response must be filed within 7 days after service of the motion unless the court shortens or extends the time.
-A motion authorized by Rules 8 or 41 may be [acted upon after reasonable notice to the parties that the court intends to act sooner] granted before the 7-day period runs only if the court gives reasonable notice to the parties that it intends to act sooner.
+A motion authorized by Rules 8 or 41 may be granted before the 7-day period runs only if the court gives reasonable notice to the parties that it intends to act sooner.

-(B) Request for Affirmative Relief.
+- (B) Request for Affirmative Relief.
 A response may include a motion for affirmative relief.
 The time to respond to the new motion, and to reply to that response, is governed by Rule 27(a)(3)(A) and (a)(4).
-The title of the response must alert the court to the request for relief.

-(4) Reply to Response.
-Any reply to a response [shall] must be filed within 7 days after service of the response.
-A reply [shall] must not present matters that do not relate to the response.

-(b) Disposition of a Motion for a Procedural Order.
-The court may act on a motion for a procedural order-including a motion under Rule 26(b) at any time without awaiting a response, and may, by rule or by order in a particular case, authorize its clerk to act on specified types of procedural motions.
-[Under Rule 27(c), the clerk may act on motions for specified types of procedural orders.]
+The title of the response must alert the court to the request for relief. - (4) Reply to Response.
+Any reply to a response must be filed within 7 days after service of the response.
+A reply must not present matters that do not relate to the response. - (b) Disposition of a Motion for a Procedural Order.
+The court may act on a motion for a procedural order-including a motion under Rule 26(b)-at any time without awaiting a response, and may, by rule or by order in a particular case, authorize its clerk to act on specified types of procedural motions.
 A party adversely affected by the court's, or the clerk's, action may file a motion to reconsider, vacate, or modify that action.
-Timely opposition filed after the motion is granted in whole or in part does not constitute a request to reconsider, vacate, or modify the disposition; a motion requesting that relief must be filed.

-(c) Power of a Single Justice or Judge to Entertain Motions; Delegation of Authority to Entertain Motions.
-(1) Authority of the Court of Appeals to Entertain Motions.
+Timely opposition filed after the motion is granted in whole or in part does not constitute a request to reconsider, vacate, or modify the disposition; a motion requesting that relief must be filed. - (c) Power of a Single Justice or Judge to Entertain Motions; Delegation of Authority to Entertain Motions. - (1) Authority of the Court of Appeals to Entertain Motions.
 The Court of Appeals and its judges may entertain motions in appeals or matters that the Supreme Court has transferred to that court.